K7MDL2/CI-V_Serial_Band_Decoder/README.md

 4. The IC-9700, IC-705 and IC-905 are tested.
 I only have the borrowed 9700 for a short time longer so most of the testing is on that for now.
 I am still working on getting the support for the 2nd receiver and cross band split working correctly.
 It was working then I did major rework to the serial port code to improve error handling and attempt recovery (still in progress).
 5. Cross band split on all radios is mostly working.
 The delay between the band change and PTT is missing.
 Also have to work out duplex vs split.
 6. Serial port connection recovery is a work in progress.
 7. I am using wfView 2.04 March 10 weekly build.
 I used the full build script.
-See bottom of page.
+See Setup and Usage section on this page.
+Choose rig-pty1 for the virtual serial port.

 ### CI-V Serial Band Decoder Program